 Our CURTAIN integrates our M-Ray technology enabling full-industrial solutions.
 CURTAINs are tailored to perform a 24/7 industrial measurement task.
 Each CURTAIN machine consists our innovative Marveloc 602 measuring device.
 The CURTAIN itself is basically a rigid metal frame that support high measurement reliability and robustness.
 The rigidity of the frame guarantees robust measurements even in harsh environments.
 The Marveloc 602 sensors in the CURTAIN system measure through the material, with the transmitter of the sensor positioned above the measured material and the receiver underneath.
 The M-Ray technology and CURTAIN’s respectable gap height support high measurement standoff, avoiding scratches and defects on the material.

-Nonwovens are typically manufactured by putting small fibers together in the form of a sheet or web, and then binding them either:
+Nonwovens are typically manufactured by putting small fibers together in the form of a web, and then binding them either:

 The different manufacturing options introduce a range of nonwoven fabric types including: airlaid, drylaid, carded, hydro-entangled, melt-blown, needlepunched, spun-bond, spunlaced, wetlaid, etc.